mezgoodle/weather-bot/README.md

 ## Features

-With this bot you can find detailed information about the weather situation anywhere.
-Also you can set the city name and get the information of weather in this city by short command.
+- /now [city] - get actual information in the city.

+- /tomorrow [city] - get information in the city after 24-27 hours.

+- /set [city] - sets in database selected city.

+- /w - shows weather for set city by /set command.

+- /location - get actual information in the city by geographical point.

 ## Code Example